-H2a: Number of Ph.D. students graduated has a positive correlation with publications per faculty publications with the number of students who graduated with a significance of less than 0.05.
+The results confirm H2a and H2b.
+There is a positive correlation with publications per faculty with the number of students who graduated with a significance of less than 0.05.
 It supports the explanation that as faculty guide more students, publications per faculty is likely to increase since faculty are often co-authors along with their students in the publications.

-H2b: Number of Ph.D. students graduated has a positive correlation with the quality of of publications with significance of 0.10 but it is less than the correlation with publications per faculty.
+There is also a positive correlation with the number of Ph.D. students graduated and quality of publications with significance of 0.10 but it is less than the correlation with publications per faculty.
 A higher number of Ph.D. students graduating indicate a better research culture in the institution which explains this positive correlation with the quality of publications.